 Advanced Laboratory Skills in Biological Sciences

 The course is designed to provide extensive and advanced training in the laboratory practices associated with biological research.
 Module 1 focuses on Molecular techniques; Module 2 focuses on Microbial systems; Module 3 focuses on Plant systems and Module 4 focuses on Animal systems.
 There will be flexible systems of coursework and specialisation.
-BIOL3001 is a core course for a Bachelor of Biotechnology.

 1. biological terminology and advanced concepts in experimental biology